oyangetheresa-spec/thessy-travels/content/tech-host-blueprint.md

 ---

 ### The Master Stack
 *You have the pieces, now you need the glue.
-I’m building a deep-dive comparison of the 2026 'API-First' tech stacks—designed to help you stop managing software and start managing assets.* **[Click here to be notified when the 2026 Tech Stack Comparison drops.]**
+I’m building a deep-dive comparison of the 2026 'API-First' tech stacks, designed to help you stop managing software and start managing assets.* **[Click here to be notified when the 2026 Tech Stack Comparison drops.]**